miguel-lourenco-main/agentic-hub/README.md

 - **Blockchain Integration** - Solana for payments and transactions
 - **Real-time Metrics** - Live performance tracking and analytics

-**Note**: This project was developed as a proof-of-concept during my tenure at Binedge.
+**Note**: This project was developed as a proof-of-concept during my tenure at [Edgen](https://edgen.co/).
 While the backend functionality is simulated, the frontend implementation showcases full production-ready capabilities with modern development practices and scalable architecture patterns.

 ## 🏢 Company Context

-Developed at **Binedge** as an innovative exploration into the future of AI agent marketplaces, demonstrating the company's forward-thinking approach to emerging technologies and decentralized systems.
+Developed at **[Edgen](https://edgen.co/)** as an innovative exploration into the future of AI agent marketplaces, demonstrating the company's forward-thinking approach to emerging technologies and decentralized systems.